Introducing the Calgary Plan

 Take a look at the chapters

-Calgary has been growing rapidly, so the city is updating its policies to guide future development.
+Calgary has been growing rapidly, so The City is updating its policies to guide future development.
 This plan provides both clear directions and flexibility to adjust as Calgary continues to change.

 Goals and Outcomes

-The plan outlines long-term goals focused on people, the economy, and the environment, with clear outcomes for each.
+The Plan outlines long-term goals focused on people, the economy, and the environment, with clear outcomes for each.
 Indicators will measure progress toward these outcomes, helping to monitor trends and address new challenges.

 Key Directions